 Storage and Handling.
 Soil nail bars shall be stored and handled in a manner to avoid damage, excessive bending, permanent deformation, or corrosion.
 Bars exhibiting abrasions, cuts, welds, weld splatter, corrosion, or pitting shall be replaced.
 Bars exhibiting damage to encapsulation or epoxy coating shall be replaced.
 Repaired epoxy coating areas shall have a minimum 0.012-inch thick coating.
 Bars exhibiting damage shall be repaired or replaced at the Contractor’s expense.

 Excavation.
 The Contractor shall be responsible for providing the necessary survey and alignment control during the excavation for each lift, locating drill holes, and verifying limits of the soil nail wall installation.
 Prior to any excavation, surface water controls shall be installed around the wall area as needed to prevent surface water, seepage, or springs from flowing within or into the excavation or as determined by the Engineer.
 The Engineer shall be notified 14 days prior to the beginning of excavation to allow scheduling with the soil nail wall design professional engineer licensed in Colorado for personnel to observe the excavation and drilling as needed.
 The Engineer and the soil nail wall design engineer shall be contacted immediately if the Contractor encounters any ground or materials during the excavation or drilling that is not shown on the plan set or unanticipated seepage, springs, or other sources of groundwater to allow for review of the design.
-The Contractor shall reference the Geotechnical Report for additional information concerning the ground conditions that are anticipated during excavation.
+The Contractor shall reference available Geotechnical Reports or Site Condition Reports in accordance with subsection 102.05 for additional information concerning the ground conditions that are anticipated during excavation.

 Excavation not associated with the soil nail wall construction shall not be performed within a horizontal distance equal to the total height of the final soil nail wall face excavation.
 The height of the exposed unsupported final excavation face cut shall not exceed the vertical soil nail spacing plus the required reinforcing lap or the short-term stand-up height of the ground, whichever is less.
 Excavation shall be completed to the final wall excavation line and shotcrete applied in the same work shift, unless otherwise approved by the Engineer.
 Application of the shotcrete may be delayed up to 24 hours if the Contractor can demonstrate that the delay will not adversely affect the excavation face stability.